cwcontur/Gnocchi-Modpack/index.md

 # Gnocchi is a Minecraft Modpack
 {: .fs-9 }

 This is the documentation for Gnocchi mod pack to get you a jump-start on your adventures.
+Don't have *Minecraft*?
+Get it here: [Buy Minecraft](https://www.minecraft.net/en-us/store/minecraft-java-bedrock-edition-pc){: .btn .btn-blue }
 {: .fs-6 .fw-300 }

 ## About Mods[^note]